Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 ![Mountain Valley](../assets/03_Design/20251104_161237.jpg)

-*Figure X. Fully separated laminated hinge sheet after laser cutting.
+*Figure 13.
+Fully separated laminated hinge sheet after laser cutting.
 The individual panels and living hinges are visible, forming the flat layout that will fold into the inchworm body.
 This stage verifies that all hinge kerfs cut cleanly through the cardstock layers while preserving the hinge film needed for flexible motion.*